Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 }
 ```

-After analyzing the results of our initial classification function, we end up successfully classifying $6,254$ contracts out of $6,599$ non-proxy contracts; an accuracy of $94.8\%$.
+This initial classification function correctly detects the compiler of $6,254$ contracts out of $6,599$ non-proxy contracts; an accuracy of $94.8\%$.
 This is already a great start, but I believe we can do better.

-If we remove CBOR encoded metadata detection from our classification function entirely, we still get the same result of $98.4\%$, as CBOR encoded metadata is not necessary for our classification function to work and can only help determine the exact compiler version used.
+Interestingly, if we remove CBOR encoded metadata detection from our classification function entirely, we still get the same result of $98.4\%$, as CBOR encoded metadata is not necessary for our classification function to work and can only help determine the exact compiler version used.

 Out of curiosity, I also ran the classification function using only CBOR encoded metadata detection, which resulted in a classification accuracy of $13.8\%$, showing that the metadata is not present in the majority of contracts.
 Interestingly, the metadata was present in over three times as many solidity contracts ($671$) as vyper contracts ($238$).

 ### 3. Pattern Analysis

-In order to improve our classification accuracy, we'll analyze the pruned bytecode of each contract for both Solidity and Vyper with the hope of identifying distinct patterns that can be used to fingerprint the compiler.
+In order to improve our classification algorithm's accuracy, we'll analyze the pruned bytecode of each contract for both Solidity and Vyper with the hope of identifying distinct patterns that can be used to fingerprint the compiler.
 We'll focus on sequences of 5 operations, as these are long enough to be unique but short enough to be common.
 Here's the general process we'll follow:

 1. Given a list of contracts generated by a known compiler, for each contract:
     1. Extract all unique sequences of 5 operations from the bytecode.